racingmars/go3270/README.md

 Usage
 -----

-See the example folder for a quick demonstration of using the library.
+See the example folders for a quick demonstration of using the library.
+The examples are very similar, but example1 uses the lower-level function ShowScreen(), and example2 uses a higher-level function HandleScreen().

 Here's [a video introducing the library][introVideo] as well.